 Select the workflow you wish to implement and it will create the necessary steps and approval procedures.
 You will then need to fill in information as per below.
 Some of the fields relate to the status and source of the project; the others provide detailed information about the project.

 First, choose the Status (& workflow, if configured) of your proposal from the drop-down menu (marked with a red arrow in the image below): is it a draft, under development etc. The drop-down menu will be populated with the statuses you have already set up in the Production Admin > Production Status.
 The Status fields allows you to track a project through a series of phases and report on each of these.
 In addition, it can be used to create an automated approval process and to manage workflows.
+Further information on creating a Production Status can be found here: Creating Editorial Statuses.

 If you are working on a reprint, you can choose Copy Existing record.
 Then click on the looking glass symbol and the list of your existing projects will show up.
 Choose the one you want to work on: